top of page

 Reflection of My Letting Go Poem

 Letting go is one of the hardest things I've ever had to face.
-I wrote my Letting Go poem during a time when I loved someone with all my heart, but after four years of dating, he still wasn't ready to commit.
+I wrote my Letting Go poem when I loved someone with all my heart, but after four years of dating, he still wasn't ready to commit.
 He wasn’t meant to stay in my life.
-The hardest part is to love someone so much, but have to decide to let them go.
+The hardest part is loving someone so much and having to decide to let them go.
 Over 30 years later, I still love him and have beautiful dreams about him.
 You know, the ones you hate to wake from.
 Writing this poem helped me realize that letting go isn’t about giving up but setting yourself free.
 It was about me having a new beginning, a new tomorrow.
-I deserved to find someone who loves me like I love them.
+I deserved to find someone who loves me as I love them.

-I hope reading this reminds you that healing is a journey, and moving forward one small step at a time is okay.
+I hope reading this reminds you that healing is a journey, and that moving forward, one small step at a time, is okay.

 The Style Behind the Words